theMasix/fa-minimizer/README.md

 ### Examples

 > **_Important Note:_** This examples are the beautified version of them. script only reads inputs and prints output in one-line!
 So inputs should be stringify and then pass to script.
+[An example](http://github.com/themasix/fa-minimizer/blob/master/script.01.inp) can be found in the source code and you can use it via [IO Run](https://marketplace.visualstudio.com/items?itemName=hoangnc.io-run) Extenstion in VSCode.

 #### Example 1